Romgaz: International

 In 2008 Romgaz became co-titleholder of petroleum rights and obligations in 3 blocks from Slovakia and 2 blocks from Poland.
 Romgaz holds 25% interest share in three exploration blocks from Slovakia, namely Svidník gas field, Medzilaborce and Snina, and an interest share of 30% in two blocks from Poland, namely Torzym-Cybinka oil field.

 In 2010, Romgaz announced that it has acquired stakes in five oil and gas fields located in Iraq.

 Storage

 Romgaz operates six underground storage facilities with a combined capacity of 2.92 cubic kilometers.

-The storage facilities are located in Sărmăşel and Cetatea de Baltă in Transylvania, Bilciurești, Bălăceanca, Urziceni and Ghercești in Southern Romania.
-The company also owns other storage facilities in joint-ventures with other companies like Depomureş in Târgu Mureş and Amgaz in Nadeș.
+The storage facilities are located in Sărmăşel and Cetatea de Baltă in Transylvania, Bilciurești, Bălăceanca, Urziceni, and Ghercești in Southern Romania.
+The company also owns other storage facilities in joint-ventures with other companies like Depomureș in Târgu Mureș and Amgaz in Nadeș.
 The largest of the six storages is the Bilciurești facility located 40 km north-northwest of Bucharest having a storage capacity of 1.3 cubic kilometers in one cycle and it is located at a depth of 2000 m.